 We apply the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements on our audit and on the financial statements.
 For the purposes of determining whether the financial statements are free from material misstatement, we define materiality as the magnitude of misstatement that makes it probable that the economic decisions of a reasonably knowledgeable person, relying on the financial statements, would be changed or influenced.

 We also determine a level of performance materiality which we use to assess the extent of testing needed to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
 In determining our overall audit strategy, we assessed the level of uncorrected misstatements that would be material for the financial statements as a whole.
-We determined the Company materiality for the financial statements as a whole to be £37,000 (2019: £44,000), calculated at 4% of net assets.
+We determined the company materiality for the financial statements as a whole to be £35,800 (2020: £37,000), calculated at 4% of net assets.
 We consider net assets to be an appropriate benchmark for a Special Purpose Acquisition Company.
-Performance materiality was set at 70% of overall materiality, whilst the threshold for reporting unadjusted differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+Performance materiality was set at 70% of overall materiality at £25,000 (2020: £25,900), whilst the threshold for reporting unadjusted differences to those charged with governance was set at £1,790 (2020: £1,850).
+We also agreed to report differences below that threshold that, in our view, warranted reporting on qualitative grounds.